Select Page

 Uganda

-The first Uganda Population-Based HIV Impact Survey (UPHIA) was conducted between August 2016 and March 2017 to measure the status of Uganda’s national HIV response.
+The first Uganda Population-Based HIV Impact Assessment (UPHIA) was conducted between August 2016 and March 2017 to measure the status of Uganda’s national HIV response.
 UPHIA offered household-based HIV counseling and testing, with the return of results.
 The survey team visited over 12,000 households to collect this information.

-In 2020, a second UPHIA survey was launched by the Ministry of Health to assess the country’s progress towards HIV epidemic control.
-The UPHIA 2020 survey is currently in its post-data collection phase.
-Summary sheet findings can be found below.
+In 2020, a second UPHIA was launched by the Ministry of Health to assess the country’s progress towards HIV epidemic control.
+The survey conducted over 10,000 household interviews.

-In 2021, the Uganda Refugee Population-based HIV Impact Assessment survey (RUPHIA 2021) was launched to estimate HIV prevalence, assess viral load suppression among HIV-positive individuals, and collect information on uptake of and access to HIV-related services among refugee populations.
-The RUPHIA 2021 survey data collection has been completed and data is being analyzed.
+In 2021, the Uganda Refugee Population-based HIV Impact Assessment (RUPHIA 2021) was launched to estimate HIV prevalence, assess viral load suppression among HIV-positive individuals, and collect information on uptake of and access to HIV-related services among refugee populations.
+RUPHIA 2021 visited over 1,000 households.

 UPHIA 2020-2021: Key Findings*